Kerry Bayne - Math 6, Math 8, Algebra

 If you need to contact me, email is always the best method:

-If you're a student and you need to schedule a time to get some help and/or if you're a parent and you'd like to schedule a time to meet, I'm usually available on Tuesday and Wednesday afternoons.
+If you're a student and you need to schedule a time to get some help, look under the "calendars" tab to see what days are available.
+If you're a parent and you'd like to schedule a time to meet, please email.

 * * * * * * *